FirelyTeam/firely-docs-forge/features/QualityControl.rst

 If the Forge validation process takes a very long time you can click ``Cancel`` to abort the operation.

-When the Forge validation has found resources where corrections can be made you have the option to correct your resources.
+When the Forge validation has found resources for which corrections can be made you have the option to automatically correct and update your resources.

 .. figure:: ../images/QualityControl_ForgeValidation.png
    :alt: QualityControl_ForgeValidation